 In order to achieve good readability and collaboration, naming conventions are one of the important rules that should be kept in mind while creating run lists.
 Always give a logical name to each run list and be sure to define steps with correct names.
 This will ensure everyone in the team can understand what the run list is going to do, so it can easily be used when needed.
 Additionally, it also helps to identify and filter test results quickly.

 Organizing run lists is equally important to organizing flows in Leapwork, as a run list provides an overview of what needs to be tested, the order of test execution, and helps to generate execution reports.
 Here are a few best practices when organizing run lists:

 Agile sprint run lists

 The agile methodology is one of the most commonly followed methodologies in modern software development.
-Agile teams usually have bi-weekly sprint closures or releases, so one way to arrange run lists in agile is to create a run list that is dedicated to a sprint.
+Agile teams usually have bi-weekly sprint closures or releases, so one way to arrange run lists in agile is to create a run-list that is dedicated to a sprint.
 The run list can then include tests that have been selected based on the feature or change request that is covered in the release or sprint.
-This type of execution is used when you don't want to run all tests, but rather when you want to run only the tests relevant to a particular release.
+This type of execution is used when we don't want to run all tests, but rather when we want to run only the tests relevant to a particular release.